Being a Teenager is TOUGH

 How Therapy Can Help

-Cognitive Behavioral Therapy, or CBT, is a therapy module that centers on how your thoughts, feelings and behaviors are connected.
+Cognitive Behavioral Therapy, or CBT, is a therapy modality that centers on how your thoughts, feelings and behaviors are connected.
 Utilizing the techniques and skills in this type of therapy model can you identify and transform irrational thinking so you can be more in control of your thoughts, feelings and behaviors,

 Dialectical Behavioral Therapy, or DBT, is a therapy module that was developed from CBT to assist with people who tend to be highly emotionally dysregulated and have frequent problematic relationships and interactions with others.
 There are several modules in DBT that focus on learning and implementing skills in the following areas: Mindfulness, Distress Tolerance, Emotion Regulation, Interpersonal Effectiveness, and Walking the Middle Path.